deepanshubajaj/OnePiece-iOSApp/README.md

 Thank you for your interest in contributing to this project!
 I welcome contributions from the community.

-- You are free to use, modify, and redistribute this code under the terms of the **Apache License**.
+- You are free to use, modify, and redistribute this code under the terms of the **Apache-2.0 License**.
 - If you'd like to contribute, please **open an issue** or **submit a pull request**.
 - All contributions will be reviewed and approved by the author — **[Deepanshu Bajaj](https://github.com/deepanshubajaj?tab=overview&from=2025-03-01&to=2025-03-31)**.